AliciaFrederick/Call-of-the-Netherdeep/content/Adventure Log/Mission - Beacon Heist.md

 >
 > "Start by posing as aspiring members of the Veil and meeting with [[Ilena|Ilena Hapayhari]].
 She promised a favor to any existing or aspiring member of the Veil who steals a Silvered Dagger from Vidorant's vault and delivers it to her.
 The beacon will likely be near the dagger, and as Vidorant's former partner, she will have valuable intelligence you can leverage.
 >
-> "She is meeting aspirants in the Step Aside tavern - tell the barkeep 'pardon my steps as I pass through' to gain access to the back room.
+> "Ilena is meeting aspirants in the Step Aside tavern - tell the barkeep 'pardon my steps as I pass through' to gain access to the back room.
 Good luck, operatives."

 ##  Outline potential scenes